 My mouth moved and I wasn’t even aware of it.

 Loki prepares a third syringe and it isn’t long before we’re hiding behind the Land Rover with our shorts over our backsides.

 Within an instant, I’m standing with the SV Delos crew staring as Loki quickly stabs my left bum cheek with the syringe.
 It’s over within a moment and I’m jumping up and down, thinking how on earth I had gotten to that place in my life.
+This seems more like a scene from a night with an escort from https://m.escortforumit.xxx/escorts/city_it_biella than a standard stag do.
 I couldn’t possibly have imagined this time last year I would be getting my ass cheek injected with a B12 complex alongside Mr Brady.

 Whoa, what a life, hey?

 When the three of us have completed our B12 injections, it wasn’t long before we were all carted up in Mat’s giant Land Rover, our gear packed up in the trailer, the desert spinning up golden clouds behind the wheels.
 Brian sat in the front with Mat, myself in the middle with Alex and Brady and Lisa and Karin cosied up in the very back.
 Loki had work so bid us goodbye.